engineering-collaboration/book/docs/book/anatomy-of-a-code-change/documentation.md

 ### Embedded Documentation

 This form of documentation targets other developers reading our source code.
 It is the most frequently read by our developers and most crucial to be up-to-date.
-Inline comments address context and thoughts not easily readable in the code.
+Inline comments address context for opaque code fragments.
 Class and function comments provide insight into their usage.

 !!! note
     We're not entering the religious space of naming conventions.
 Suffice it to say **consistent** naming and formatting reduce cognitive load when reading source code.
 We follow the languages' standard practice.
 We avoid any mention of `foo` and `bar`.